bdcuck/PISSBALLS_COBOL/README.md

-# PISSBALLS_COBOL
+# PISSBALLS_COB

-Variation of the classic FizzBuzz in COBOL
+Classic variation of FizzBuzz in COBOL